Screengrab: Banksy.co.uk/nft.html via Internet Archive

+The market for online status surrounding non-fungible tokens, or NFTs, is expanding at dizzying speeds, and absolutely nothing is normal.
+Case in point: On Tuesday, an investor purchased an NFT from the anonymous artist Banksy's website for a huge amount of money, only to learn that it's apparently a fake.
 The saga began on Tuesday morning when a new page unceremoniously popped up on banksy.co.uk: banksy.co.uk/nft.html.
 On this page was a lone JPEG, a pixelated take on the luxe-tier CryptoPunk NFT collection seemingly commenting on the carbon footprint of blockchain technology called "Great Redistribution of the Climate Change Disaster."
 The image linked to the Opensea NFT marketplace, revealing it was created by someone using the pseudonym "gaakmann," which is a hair away from the known Banksy pseudonym Bryan S. Gaakman.